Rose Fyleman: Life and works

-Poem about Winnipeg
+"In Winnipeg at Christmas"

 In December 1929, Rose Fyleman was invited to Winnipeg, Canada, as the guest speaker at a couple of women's clubs.
-She was staying at the Fort Garry Hotel, near the Manitoba Parliament Building on Broadway Ave.
-One evening, Rose and the president of one of the clubs decided to take a stroll to the parliament building, so that Rose could view the statue of Queen Victoria, located on its front lawn.
-It was such a beautiful winter evening that when they got back to the hotel, Rose was inspired to write a poem entitled "Winnipeg at Christmas."
-The poem appeared in print soon after—on New Year's Day, 1930—in the British magazine Punch.
-This poem is familiar to many inhabitants of Winnipeg, who were first exposed to it in school, and is often cited during the Christmas season.
-Fred Penner, a children's entertainer from Winnipeg, included it on his 1990 recording for Christmas, entitled "The Season."
-In 2018 The Winnipeg Singers, a choir from Winnipeg, commissioned composer Michael A. McKay to write a choral setting of the poem and premiered it in their 2018 Christmas concert, "In Winnipeg It's Christmas".
+While staying at the Fort Garry Hotel in Manitoba, Fyleman and the president of one of the clubs took a stroll to the Manitoba Parliament Building, so that she could view the statue of Queen Victoria.
+Fyleman was inspired to write a poem entitled "In Winnipeg at Christmas".

+The poem appeared in print on New Year's Day, 1930 in Punch.
+This poem is familiar to many inhabitants of Winnipeg, who were first exposed to it in school, and it is often cited during the Christmas season.
+Fred Penner, a children's entertainer from Winnipeg, included it on his 1990 recording for Christmas, entitled The Season.
+In 2018 The Winnipeg Singers, a choir from Winnipeg, commissioned Michael A. McKay to write a choral setting of the poem and premiered it in their 2018 Christmas concert, "In Winnipeg It's Christmas".